 Bolivia travel blog by Mark Berman -

 La Paz, what an amazing place it is!
-I have been in and out of La Paz about 4 times in 2008-2009 entering and exiting from and to different
+I came in and out of La Paz about 4 times in 2008-2009 entering and exiting from and to different

 It is impossible to be in La Paz long without noticing how walking up hill